lavalink-devs/youtube-source/README.md

 This client is intended as a direct replacement for Lavaplayer's `YoutubeAudioSourceManager`, which the maintainers deprecated in release [2.1.2](https://github.com/lavalink-devs/lavaplayer/releases/tag/2.1.2).
-By default, Lavaplayer will continue to instantiate and register an instance of its deprecated `YoutubeAudioSourceManager` unless explicitly excluded.
+By default, Lavaplayer instantiates and registers a deprecated `YoutubeAudioSourceManager` unless explicitly excluded.

 Firstly, leverage the `excludeSources` parameter to prevent its instantiation during remote source registration.
 ```java